ryanslikesocool/NSMetadataToolbox/README.md

-This package provides a simple and type-safe way to access attribute values from [`NSMetadataItem`](https://developer.apple.com/documentation/foundation/nsmetadataitem) in the form of the `NSMetadataAttributeKey` protocol.
+This package provides a simple and type-safe way to access attribute values from [`NSMetadataItem`](https://developer.apple.com/documentation/foundation/nsmetadataitem) in the form of `NSMetadataAttributeKeyProtocol`.
 ```swift
 import Foundation
 import NSMetadataToolbox